 A revolving demand facility up to \$350 thousand, which is margined based on 75% of unencumbered accounts receivable that are less than 90 days outstanding, excluding inter-company receivables, plus 50% of unencumbered inventories up to a maximum of \$150 thousand.
-The interest rate under this facility is prime plus 0.5% per annum.
-At December 31, 2016, we have drawn \$300 thousand (December 31, 2015: \$60 thousand) from this credit facility, inclusive of accrued interest.
-During the first quarter of 2017, we fully repaid this facility.

-b) Pre-Shipment Financing
+Pre-Shipment Financing:

-- i) A revolving demand facility up to \$495 thousand to finance eligible pre-shipment costs in relation to multiple export contracts as insured by EDC.
-The interest rate on this facility is prime plus 0.75% per annum.
-At December 31, 2016, we have drawn \$368 thousand (December 31, 2015: \$495 thousand) from this credit facility, inclusive of accrued interest.
-During the first quarter of 2017, we fully repaid this facility - ii) In 2016, the RBC Credit Facilities were amended to include a new non-revolving term facility up to \$1.45 million USD to finance 90% of eligible pre-shipment costs in connection with a large radio network contract awarded to Novra in July 2016.
-The interest rate under this facility is U.S. prime plus 1.05% and the borrowings are repayable in full on or before April 30, 2017, subject to repayments equal to any advance or partial repayment received from our customer.
-At December 31, 2016, we have drawn \$1.09 million USD from this credit facility, inclusive of accrued interest.
-During the first quarter of 2017, we fully repaid and terminated this facility.
+- i) Revolving Demand Facility: Up to \$495 thousand to finance eligible pre-shipment costs in relation to multiple export contracts as insured by EDC. - Non-Revolving Demand Facility: Up to \$1.45 million USD to finance 90% of eligible preshipment costs in connection with a large radio network contract awarded to Novra in July 2016.
+The borrowings are repayable in full on or before April 30, 2017, subject to repayments equal to any advance or partial repayment received from our customer.